-Since I experimented with this mouth-watering, spicy mango curry recipe with coconut milk, mangoes have had a hard time to survive in our fruit basket for more than one day.
+Since I experimented with this mouth-watering, spicy mango curry recipe, mangoes have had a hard time to survive in our fruit basket for more than one day.

 Not only that this exotic fruit is plain just a wonderful snack, in the meantime I just know too many clean eating recipes where mango is also the perfect ingredient.